ECE Core Undergraduate Curriculum

 Core ECE Courses

-Embark on an exciting journey through electrical engineering with our foundational courses, most of which are available every semester.
+Embark on an exciting journey through electrical and computer engineering with our foundational courses, all of which are available every semester.
 These courses are designed to ignite your curiosity, give you hands-on experiences, and give you a broad basis of electrical and computer engineering.

 Full degree and minor requirements can be found in the UNDERGRADUATE RECORD.